brandonchisnell/portfolio/README.md

 Six-month intensive course in data analytics technologies and methods

 #### American Institute of Banking – 2009
-General Banking, Banking Operations and Banking Supervisor Certifications
+General Banking, Banking Operations Diplomas and Banking Supervisor Certification

 #### Community College of Baltimore County – 2007
 Associate of Applied Science in Criminal Justice